Conformal gauge theory of vector-spinors and spin-3/2 particles: Quantum theory: the mode decomposition

 Having derived the parametric form of the coefficient functions in the rest frame, we can compute the spin sums.
 After some algebra we find

 where $\beta\equiv i \gamma^0$.
-Notice that both equations are consistently $\gamma_i$-traceless on the left- and right-hand-sides.
+Notice that both equations are consistently $\gamma_i$-traceless on the left- and right-hand sides.
 Moreover, the spin sums are clearly orthogonal to the time direction.
 Thus, in a generic Lorentz frame the spin sums must be orthogonal to both $p_\mu$ and $\gamma_\mu$.
 Hence, they are given by

 where the result for the Dirac case \cite{Weinberg:1995mt} simply multiplies the $j=\tfrac{3}{2}$ projector.